-Screenwriter Andrew Davies (Pride and Prejudice, Little Dorrit, War and Peace) is adapting Victor Hugo’s Les Misérables for BBC and PBS Masterpiece.
+Screenwriter Andrew Davies (Pride and Prejudice, Little Dorrit, War and Peace) has adapted Victor Hugo’s Les Misérables for BBC and PBS Masterpiece.

 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.

-In six episodes, the new non-musical miniseries version of Les Misérables will have plenty of space to tell Hugo’s epic story of civil unrest, rebellion and redemption in France.
+In six episodes, the new non-musical miniseries version of Les Misérables has plenty of space to tell Hugo’s epic story of civil unrest, rebellion and redemption in France.